-1 Detailed description of learning outcomes and information about the assessment procedure are available at the Center for Teaching and Learning website (ctl.lincolnuca.edu).
+&lt;sup>1 Detailed description of learning outcomes and information about the assessment procedure are available at the Center for Teaching and Learning website (ctl.lincolnuca.edu).

-techniques of business statistics and probability.
-The emphasis of the course will be on the application of the statistical techniques participation, Quizzes, Exams 2 Students are expected to develop logic, application and interpretation of the most commonly univariate statistical techniques used in business and social sciences.
-The class does not require previous knowledge of any complicated mathematical techniques, but requires common sense and practical logic.
-PLO2 ILO 1a, ILO 6a Homework, Class assignments, class participation, Quizzes, Exams 3 Confidently communicate using business statistics and mathematics terminology.
-PLO 3 Homework, Class assignments, class participation, Quizzes, Exams 4 Be able to choose an appropriate statistical analysis for the type of data they plan to analyze, select an appropriate model, conduct and interpret the analysis, and write down the results.
+1 Students are expected to learn the basic concepts and techniques of Finite Mathematics.
+The emphasis of the course will be on the application of the Finite Mathematics techniques.
+PLO 1 ILO 1a, ILO 2a, ILO 3a Homework, Class assignments, class participation, Quizzes, Exams 2 Students are expected to develop logic, application and interpretation of the most commonly Finite Mathematics techniques used in business and social sciences.
+The class does not require previous knowledge of any complicated mathematical techniques, but requires intermediate algebra, common sense and practical logic.
+PLO2 ILO 1a, ILO 6a Homework, Class assignments, class participation, Quizzes, Exams 3 Confidently communicate using and mathematics terminology.
+PLO 3 Homework, Class assignments, class participation, Quizzes, Exams 4 Be able to choose an appropriate mathematical analysis for the type of data they plan to analyze, select an appropriate model, conduct and interpret the analysis, and write down the results.
 PLO 4 ILO 1a, ILO 2a, ILO 5a Homework, Class assignments, class participation, Quizzes, Exams